 I am a housewife.
 My husband passed away last year and I and my 2 kids, aged 6 years old and 4 years, are earning survivor’s benefits from my husband’s social security.
 I tried applying for insurance from the marketplace, but got rejected.
 What is the qualified income for me to be able to get obamacare under my circumstances?
 I am still not working and I am surviving on my husband’s monthly survivor’s benefits.

-When you apply for the Marketplace your eligibility is based on total household income, this doesn't include income from survivor's benefits for the parent, and only is included income for dependents if they file taxes.
-Therefore you may not make enough to use the Marketplace.
+When you apply for the Marketplace or Medicaid your eligibility is based on total household income, this Includes income from survivor's benefits.
+With that said, the rules are a bit complex and whether or not income is included depends on other taxable income.

-If your state did not expand Medicaid you may not have a lot of options.
+All of that said, there is one more thing to consider here in terms of Medicaid specifically: If your state did not expand Medicaid you may not have a lot of options if taxable benefits won't put you over the threshold.
 We suggest those with low incomes, who live in states that didn't expand Medicaid, to apply for Medicaid and use their rejection letter to apply for an exemption in the Marketplace.

 TIP: You can use the marketplace no matter what as long as you don't qualify for Medicare.
 Meanwhile, if you qualify for Medicaid the marketplace will let you know.
 So even if you don't get tax credits, you should still contact the marketplace to inquire about coverage.